-If the item has not been returned within two weeks, patrons will again be notified by telephone or post card.
+If the item has not been returned within two weeks, patrons will again be notified by their listed preferred method of contact.

-If the item has not been returned within ten weeks, patron’s debt will be turned over to the collection agency.
+If the item has not been returned or paid for within twelve weeks, the patron’s debt may be turned over to the collection agency

 Patrons in good standing are entitled to use the library’s interloan service